pmccrind/pmccrind.github.io/essays/stupid-is-as-stupid-asks.md

 [Stackoverflow: Not so Good](https://stackoverflow.com/questions/59977462/unity-gameobject-colour-change)

 This post is from the oppisite prespective.
 The question is stated in the title, and while they have asked what they wanted to know they did not show the due diligence of someone asking a question on an open fourm.
 There is no mention of what they tired, what there thought process was or even an explainiation.
-It is most evident that asked a poor question by the reponses listed.
-The first was a litany of questions trying to get more detail, the second was a link to relevant parts of the Unity API methods.
+It is most evident that they asked a poor question by the reponses listed.
+The first was a litany of questions trying to get more detail, and the second was a link to relevant parts of the API methods.
 The post in its entirety is shown below:

 > Unity gameobject colour change
 >